cvxgrp/scs/docs/src/api/python.rst

                   log_csv_filename=None)

-where :code:`data` is a dict containing :code:`P, A, b, c`, and :code:`cone` is a dict that contains that :ref:`cones` information.
+where :code:`data` is a dict containing :code:`P, A, b, c`, and :code:`cone` is a dict that contains the :ref:`cones` information.
+The :code:`cone` dict contains keys corresponding to the cone type and values corresponding to either the cone length or the array that defines the cone (see the third column in :ref:`cones` for the keys and what the corresponding values represent).
 The :code:`b`, and :code:`c` must be 1d numpy arrays and :code:`P` and :code:`A` must be scipy sparse matrices in CSC format; if they are not of the proper format, SCS will attempt to convert them.
 The :code:`use_indirect` setting switches between the sparse direct :ref:`linear_solver` (the default) or the sparse indirect solver.
 The remaining fields are explained in :ref:`settings`.

 Then to solve the problem call: